Last Updated: 02-04-2026

 sed '1d;$d' "/usr/local/etc/ssl/example.org/example.org.pub" | sed '1s/.*/v=DKIM1;p=&/' | tr -d '\n' > /root/SlackerMail/example.org.pub.txt

-Then reboot to see if it's working:
+Then reboot to see if everything is working properly.

 reboot